ioanmeri/complete-uml/15-uml-best-practises.md

 - Use UML diagrams to document the system
 - Validate UML diagrams
 - Use UML diagrams to support reuse
-- Keep UML diagrams organized
+- Keep UML diagrams organised

 ---